saoj/mentabean/README.md

 	System.out.println("User NAME from post: " + post.getUser().getName()); // prints null

 	// MentaBean always uses lazy-loading for dependencies
-	// force the dependency to be loaded beanSession.load(post.getUser());
+	// When you need, you load the dependency yourself
+	// note that manual lazy loading of dependencies is a conscious implementation decision beanSession.load(post.getUser());

 	System.out.println("User NAME from post: " + post.getUser().getName()); // now good!